Electrify Your Ride!

 RTC Bike Share is providing more power to your pedal with the NEW RTC Electric Bikes.
 The pedal-assisted, electric bike gives riders a faster, easier ride with less effort required.
 Get to where you need to go on time without breaking a sweat.
 The electric bikes currently available and can be found at any of the 21 bike share stations located in downtown Las Vegas.

 Purchase your RTC Bike Share pass and unlock an RTC Electric Bike for an additional $1 per ride.
-Purchase a 24-hour pass for $5 or 3-day pass for $10 at any bike share kiosk.
-Monthly passes are also available online for $15.
+Purchase a 24-hour pass for $5, a 3-day pass for $10, or a 30-day pass for $15 online or using the BCycle app.

 If you really, really like the electric bikes, let us know on social media by tagging @RTCSNV and #RTCBikeShare.

 Just like our RTC Bike Share classic bikes, you will want to follow all the rules of the road!
 Be sure to visit our Safe Riding Rules page to learn how you can make your RTC Bike Share experience even better.

 How to find electric bikes.
 RTC Bike Share stations that have electric bikes docked at them will display a green lightning bolt symbol above the station icon on the RTC Bike Share website Station Map or the BCycle mobile app.
 For an additional $1 unlocking fee per ride, you will be able to check out an electric bike the same way you check out the RTC Bike Share classic bikes.

 Electric pedal-assist motor.
 The RTC Electric Bike is powered by a pedal-assist motor that allows you to ride up to 17 mph with an electric “boost.”
 This is perfect for overcoming elevation obstacles, shortening your commute, or just covering more ground!